 Based on the classic version, our client for disaster management is developed to support the work of humanitarian actors and disaster responders in the most vulnerable and disaster prone regions of the world.
 Thanks to the work of the Humanitarian OpenStreetMap Team and the Missing Maps project, in disaster situations the OSM data is continually updated and enriched with critical information.
 By limiting the service to active disaster regions, it is possible to recalculated the routing graph once every hour on basis of the most current OSM data.

-Although not yet released, our future maps client built with the awesome VueJs framework is already available for testing.
-While keeping all current functionality the new app will be completely responsive and optimized for usage on both mobile and desktop browsers.
+Our new maps client was built with the awesome VueJs framework is already available.
+The new client keeps all functionalities of the previous one, but is completely responsive and optimized for usage on both mobile and desktop browsers, while brings a bunch of new features.
 We are aiming for a more intuitive map interface that makes route planning even easier and are putting a lot of thought in structural and performance enhancements.